๐Ÿ—บ๏ธIntro to World Geography

 • Island geography created isolation that produced unique Indigenous cultures, languages, and ecological adaptations across Polynesia, Melanesia, and Micronesia

-• Climate change vulnerability—low-lying atoll nations like Tuvalu and Kiribati face existential threats from sea-level rise
+• Climate change vulnerability: low-lying atoll nations like Tuvalu and Kiribati face existential threats from sea-level rise, with some communities already planning relocation

-• Biodiversity hotspots with endemic species (found nowhere else) due to geographic isolation, making conservation globally significant
+• Biodiversity hotspots with endemic species (found nowhere else on Earth) due to geographic isolation, making conservation globally significant

-Compare: North Africa vs. Oceania—both are defined by environmental extremes (desert vs. ocean), but the Sahara historically enabled trade routes (camels, oases) while Pacific distances created cultural isolation.
-Both now face climate-related challenges (desertification vs. sea-level rise).
+Compare: North Africa vs. Oceania: both are defined by environmental extremes (desert vs. ocean), but the Sahara historically enabled trade routes through oases and camel transport, while Pacific distances created cultural isolation.
+Both now face serious climate-related challenges (desertification vs. sea-level rise).

 Regions Defined by Migration and Pluralism